 In the 7 months following the tornado, connections from the Green Industry and other sectors of Agriculture from all over this state have continuously offered genuine support.
 Now, just know, I’m not talking about the sometimes hollow, ‘Let me know if you need help’ support.
 I’m talking about ‘where the rubber hits the road – we can be there tomorrow to help with x, y, and z’ kind of support.

 We are so very grateful for each of these people and we are so very humbled by their outpouring of generosity and caring, for we certainly would not have made it through this far without each of them.

-So, here we are, entering our 10th year in business.
-We once again find ourselves building greenhouses in the heat of summer.
+So, here we are, entering our 12th year in business.
+We once again find ourselves going through a change.
+We are now a custom grow facility.
+We are specializing in Perennials, Herbs, and Vegetables.
 Things certainly look different around here, but in a good way.
-Even with all of the change, our commitment and focus remains on growing the best perennial cultivars for the southeastern United States, providing high quality and fair pricing to the Green Industry, all while working diligently to be good stewards to the environment, our county, and our Green Industry.
+Even with all of the change, our commitment and focus remains on growing the best cultivars for the southeastern United States, providing high quality and fair pricing to the Green Industry, all while working diligently to be good stewards to the environment, our county, and our Green Industry.